- Artspace Mackay

 The gallery is also custodian for Mackay Regional Council’s increasingly significant public art trail, which includes six works by Fiona Foley, two by Donna Robinson, and four soon-to-be commissioned works by north Qld artist Brian Robinson.
 The works lead the viewer along our town’s beautiful Bluewater Trail, into the City Centre, and back onto the Trail at the Bluewater Lagoon.

-Address: Civic Centre Precinct, Gordon St, Mackay QLD
+Address: Civic Centre Precinct, Gordon St, Mackay

 Greenmount Homestead is perhaps Mackay's most historically significant site with over 20,000 pieces of history on display.